 Eshima Ohashi can also be crossed on foot, though it may be a little slow depending on traffic.
 The bridge is best enjoyed from afar, or if you ride up to the top to view the sunset during your drive.
-You can visit this stunning bridge with one of our private Japan tours or custom tour package options available year-round.
-Come explore Shimane, Tottori, and the rest of Japan during a memorable vacation in the land of the rising sun.
+Interested in riding up these unique Japanese architecture?
+Ask your travel agent about Japan Deluxe Tour's affordable line of private tours to explore the Eshima Ohashi Bridge and the rest of Tottori with your own private tour guide.
+Your dream vacation is just a call away.

 Capital city and center of administration and economy of Shimane

 Largest suspension bridge for pedestrians in Japan with spectacular scenery